Arnold Schwarzenegger and Maria Shriver finalize divorce after 10 years - NewsBreak

 Schwarzenegger amassed a fortune playing action roles in the “Terminator” and “Conan” film franchises after a successful career as a bodybuilder.
 After California suffered economic problems and widespread power outages under the administration of then-Governor Gray Davis, voters recalled the Democratic incumbent and elected Schwarzenegger, a Republican, to the governorship in a free-for-all election in 2003.

 Schwarzenegger put his film career aside and served two terms as governor.
 Within a year of leaving office, he admitted fathering a child, Joseph Baena, who is now 24, with a member of his household staff in the late 1990s.
-Shriver filed for divorce in July 2011.Cruise passenger says ship was like a ‘petri dish’
+Shriver filed for divorce in July 2011.44 people aboard Royal Caribbean cruise ship test positive for COVID-19

 He has returned to acting sporadically since, with roles in “Terminator” and “Expendables” films.